 By now, you should be able to understand the concepts of voltage, current, resistance and how all the three relate to each other.
 The majority of the equations and laws for analyzing circuits that we are yet to cover in the coming tutorials can be derived from Ohm’s law as this is the basis for the analysis of any electrical circuit.

-In the coming tutorials, we are going to learn about the use of Ohm’s law in more complex applications and also learn how electrical circuits are designed, but first let’ s look at a few components such as Resistors, Capacitors, LEDs, Batteries,….
+In the coming tutorials, we are going to learn about the use of Ohm’s law in more complex applications and also learn how electrical circuits are designed, but first, we’ll look at a few components such as Resistors, Capacitors, LEDs, Batteries,….
 Etc.